BestTimesToVisit.com Logo

 money

-While credit cards are accepted in larger establishments, Taiwan is still a cash-heavy society, especially for smaller shops and street food.
-Always have some New Taiwan Dollars (NTD) on hand, and know that ATMs are widely available in convenience stores.
+While credit cards are accepted in larger establishments, cash is king for smaller shops, street food vendors, and local eateries.
+Always have some New Taiwan Dollars (NTD) on hand, and you can easily withdraw more from ATMs found in convenience stores like 7-Eleven or FamilyMart.

 culture